antimof/UxPlay/README.md

 ("UxPlay-master" for zipfile downloads, "UxPlay" for "git clone" downloads) and build/install with "cmake . ; make ; sudo make install " (same as for Linux).

-On  the  macOS build, autovideosink  uses OpenGL, not X11, to create the mirror display window (equivalent to "-vs glimagesink"; "-vs osxvideosink" can also be used).
+   * On  the  macOS build, autovideosink  uses OpenGL, not X11, to create the mirror display window (equivalent to "-vs glimagesink"; "-vs osxvideosink" can also be used).
      The window title does not show  the Airplay server name, but it is visible to screen-sharing apps (e.g., Zoom).

-On macOS, The option -t _timeout_ cannot be used because if the GStreamer pipeline is destroyed while the mirror window is still open, a segfault occurs (this is an issue with the GStreamer plugins, not UxPlay).
+   * On macOS, The option -t _timeout_ cannot be used because if the GStreamer pipeline is destroyed while the mirror window is still open,  a segfault occurs (this is an issue with the GStreamer plugins, not UxPlay).
+A similar issue may occur if the (OpenGL) video window does not close after a client sends the "Stop Mirroring" signal, leading to a segfault when a new connection is made.
+If you have this problem, use the no-close option "``uxplay -nc``", which leaves the window open.

-Also,  the resolution settings "-s wxh" do not affect the (small) initial OpenGL  mirror window size, but the window can be expanded using the mouse or trackpad.
+   * Also,  the resolution settings "-s wxh" do not affect the (small) initial OpenGL  mirror window size, but the window can be expanded using the mouse or trackpad.
      In contrast, a window created with "-vs osxvideosink" is initially big, but has the wrong aspect ratio (stretched image);
      in this case the aspect ratio changes when the window width is changed by dragging its side.

 ***Other ways (Homebrew, MacPorts) to install GStreamer on macOS (not recommended):***